Orange juice is super nutritious.

 Be sure to leave a bit of space at the top to allow the orange juice to expand.
 Then, pop that tray in an airtight container or cover it with aluminum foil to stop the cold freezer air from hitting your juice.

-After the flash freezing process is over (about 2 hours), transfer the orange juice ice cubes to an airtight container, seal, and put that in the freezer.
+After the flash freezing process is over (about 2 hours), transfer the orange juice ice cubes to an airtight container, seal them, and put that in the freezer.

 How Long Frozen Orange Juice Lasts